MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-temporary-access-pass.md

 - Authentication Administrators can create, delete, and view a TAP for members (except themselves).
 - Global Readers can view TAP details for the user (without reading the code itself).

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Authentication Policy Administrator](~/identity/role-based-access-control/permissions-reference.md#authentication-policy-administrator).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Authentication Administrator](~/identity/role-based-access-control/permissions-reference.md#authentication-administrator).
 1. Browse to **Identity** > **Users**.
 1. Select the user you would like to create a TAP for.
 1. Select **Authentication methods** and click **Add authentication method**.